2 Cookin Mamas

 More fruity dessert recipes

-Patriotic Parfait - This red, white, and blue delight is filled with layers of fresh blueberries, sweet strawberries, angel food cake and whipped cream.
+Patriotic Parfait - This red, white, and blue delight is filled with layers of fresh blueberries, sweet strawberries, angel food cake, and whipped cream.

-Strawberry Crisp - Sweet, fresh strawberries topped with a crispy macaroon crumb topping and sliced almonds make this the perfect summer dessert.
+Strawberry Margarita Crisp - Sweet, fresh strawberries topped with a crispy macaroon crumb topping and sliced almonds make this the perfect summer dessert.

-Rustic Blueberry Galette - An easier than pie dessert with fresh juicy blueberries, sweetened with sugar & sprinkled with lemon juice then baked into a golden flaky pie crust.
+Blueberry Galette - An easier than pie dessert with fresh juicy blueberries, sweetened with sugar & sprinkled with lemon juice then baked into a golden flaky pie crust.

 Find lots more fruit dessert recipes here on 2CM!